rtyler/brokenco.de/_posts/2020-11-06-pipeline-syntax-for-otto.md

 dependencies.

-With a capabilities-oriented model, the pipeline orchestration layer is no longer looking for machines labeled "linux-pythoN" or and then hoping one is available.
+With a capabilities-oriented model, the pipeline orchestration layer is no longer looking for machines labeled "linux-python" or and then hoping one is available.
 Instead the orchestrator can be smarter and find any available capacity to meet the capabilities request.
 I believe this approach can improve on overall system performance and scheduling.
 An idea which I have floating